-The purpose of the proposed rule change is to (i) amend Equity 7, Section

-115, and Options 7, Section 3, to prorate port fees for the first month of service, (ii) add language to Equity 7, Section 115, and Options 7, Section 3, to clarify that port fees for cancelled services will continue to be charged for the remainder of month, and (iii) clarify that Nasdaq Testing Facility ("NTF") ports are provided at no cost in Options 7, Section 3.
+The purpose of the proposed rule change is to amend Options 7, Section 6 to (i) prorate port fees for the first month of service, (ii) clarify that port fees for cancelled services will continue to be charged for the remainder of month, (iii) clarify that Disaster Recovery Port Fees are not charged for market data ports listed in Options 7, Section 6C(iii), and (iv) clarify that Nasdaq Testing Facility ("NTF") ports are provided at no cost.

-Currently, the Exchange does not prorate port connectivity fees under either its equity or options rules.
+Currently, the Exchange does not prorate port connectivity fees.
 Thus, participants are assessed a full month's fee if they direct the Exchange to make the subscribed connectivity live on any day of the month, including the last day thereof.
 Participants are also assessed a full month's port fee if they cancel service during the month.

 The Exchange proposes to provide prorated port fees for the first month of service for new requests.
 By prorating the first month's fees, the Exchange would charge participants port fees only for the days in which the participants are connected to the Exchange during the first month of service.
 The Exchange proposes to continue the current practice of charging port fees for the remainder of the month upon cancellation.
-If a participant starts and cancels service in the same month, the participant would not be billed for those days prior to the service start date but would be billed for the remainder of the month, including after the service is cancelled.3
+If a participant starts and cancels service in the same month, the participant would not be billed for those days prior to the service start date but would be billed for the remainder of the month, including after the service is cancelled.3 description and text of the proposed rule change, at least five business days prior to the date of filing of the proposed rule change, or such shorter time as designated by the Commission.
+The Exchange has satisfied this requirement.